Copyleaks/plagiarism-report/README.md

 # Copyleaks Plagiarism Report
 Allow Copyleaks API users to view the plagiarism report using their downloaded data.
-Using this report allows users to view the report anytime without being restricted by the Copyleaks expiration policy (that deletes the reports data).
+Using this report allows users to view the report anytime without being restricted by the Copyleaks expiration policy (that deletes the report's data).

 ## How to use
 1. Scan a document in [Copyleaks API](https://api.copyleaks.com "Copyleaks api homepage").